Accelerated Gradient Methods for Sparse Statistical Learning with Nonconvex Penalties: Introduction

 Sparse learning is an important component of modern data science and is an essential tool for the statistical analysis of high-dimensional data, with significant applications in signal processing and statistical genetics, among others.
 Penalization is commonly used to achieve sparsity in parameter estimation.
 The prototypical optimization problem for obtaining penalized estimators is

 where $f:\mathbb{R}^{q+1}\mapsto\mathbb{R}$ is a convex loss function, $p_\lambda:\mathbb{R}\mapsto\mathbb{R}_{\geq 0}$ constitutes the penalty term, and $\lambda>0$ is the tuning parameter for the penalty.
-When the problem $\min_{\boldsymbol{\beta}\in\mathbb{R}^{q+1}}f\left(\boldsymbol{\beta}\right)$ is ill-posed, the penalization term functions as a regularizer governed by non-negative tuning parameter(s).
-Commonly used penalization methods for sparse learning include: LASSO (Least Absolute Shrinkage and Selection Operator)~\cite{Tibshirani1996}, Elastic Net~\cite{Zou2005}, SCAD (Smoothly Clipped Absolute Deviation)~\cite{Fan2001} and MCP (Minimax Concave Penalty)~\cite{Zhang2010}.
+Commonly used penalization methods for sparse learning include: LASSO (Least Absolute Shrinkage and Selection Operator)~\parencite{Tibshirani1996}, Elastic Net~\parencite{Zou2005}, SCAD (Smoothly Clipped Absolute Deviation)~\parencite{Fan2001} and MCP (Minimax Concave Penalty)~\parencite{Zhang2010}.
 Among these penalties, parameter estimation with SCAD and MCP leads to a nonconvex objective function.
 The nonconvexity poses a challenge in statistical computing, as most methods developed for convex objective functions might not converge when applied to the nonconvex counterpart.